Am I a good candidate for vaginal breech birth?

 The only absolute dis-qualifier for vaginal breech birth I’ve come across is having a stargazer.
 When a baby’s head is hyper-extended, s/he is called a stargazer and a breech birth would be very very dangerous.
 You want baby’s head to be tucked, chin to chest.
 This can be checked by ultrasound.
 Sometimes unknowledgeable or fearful caregivers create a stargazer during labor by pulling on the baby as it is being born.
 This is terribly dangerous.

 The main question on everyone’s exclusion list is what type of breech you have.
 A footling, kneeling, or other type of flexed breech is the most tricky.
-When small parts are coming first (like feet) it makes cord prolapse not near as dangerous because there is nothing pressing on the cord, but you must be absolutely sure your cervix is totally open before you do any pushing.
+When small parts are coming first (like feet) it makes cord prolapse not near as dangerous because there is nothing pressing on the cord, as long as the prolapse happens when birth is imminent.
+And you must be absolutely sure your cervix is totally open before you do any pushing.
 This can be hard with baby’s presenting part already descending.